 Many of us create to beat the blues,

-Something I made way back when,
+Something I might have made way back when,

-Words I’ve moved on from since then.
+Are possibly words I’ve moved on from since then.

 Although it may still be a piece of me,

-Publishing it set those words free.
+Publishing it to the world set it free.

 My stuff may never be your cup of tea,